metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/testbench_basics.rst

 test bench to build a 3D model of their design.

 A common use for test benches is the evaluation of system performance.
+In this application, a test bench is an executable specification of a system requirement.

 The parts of a Test Bench include:

 -  **Test Drivers:** Replicating the intended stimulus to the system.